Health Education & Promotion

 Tools for Better Health

-Chronic Disease Self Management Workshop is an interactive, evidence-based program developed by Stanford University.
+Chronic Disease, Chronic Pain, & Diabetes Self Management Workshops are evidence-based programs developed by Stanford University.
 People with different chronic health problems (49% of adults have at lease one or more chronic health conditions) attend the workshop once a week for six weeks.
 Workshops are led by two trained leaders that have experience in dealing with chronic disease.

 Stepping On Program offers older adult people (60 & over) a way of reducing falls, while at the same time increasing self-confidence in situations where they are at risk of falling.
 It covers a range of issues, including falls and risk, strength and balance exercises, home hazards, safe footwear, vision and falls, safety in public places, community mobility, coping after a fall and understanding how to initiate a medication review.
 The Stepping On course consists of seven weekly classes that are each approximately two-hours in length, followed by an optional home assessment at three-months, and a six month follow-up class.
 For more information about Stepping On please visit https://wihealthyaging.org/stepping-on